-Finding a place to stay in Germany is a priority for most expats.
-And having a comfortable home in an area that's suited to their lifestyle will go a long way to easing the transition into their new surroundings.
+Finding a place to stay in Germany is the first priority for most expats.
+And having a comfortable home in an area that's suited to their lifestyle will go a long way to easing the transition in their new surroundings.

 Accommodation in Germany ranges from furnished apartments and maisonettes to trendy studio apartments, cottages and large family homes.
 Luckily there are plenty of options for reasonably priced housing in most cities.

 As one travels further from the cities, iconic German fachwerk (half-timbered) houses, cottages, and bauernhause (farmhouses) become available.

 Expats usually rent property in Germany rather than buy because of the short-term nature of most expat assignments, but most locals tend to rent their homes, too.